-In accordance with provision C.2.2 of the UK Corporate Governance Code, published by the Financial Reporting Council in April 2016 (the "Code"), the Directors have assessed the prospects of the Company over the three year period to 31 December 2020.
-Taking into account the Company's status as an investment entity, its investment objectives, the risks it faces, its current position and the time period over which its assets are likely to be realised, the Directors consider that three years is an appropriate period to assess the viability of the Company.
-In particular the Directors noted that NBDG has now entered into its harvest period with an approximate duration of three years.
-The Directors further noted that the mid- to long-term prospects for the Company, which has an indefinite life, are subject to change should the Company add new share classes to its structure before the existing Portfolios' assets are fully realised.
+In accordance with provision C2.2 of the UK Corporate Governance Code, published by the Financial Reporting Council in April 2016 (the "Code"), the Directors have assessed the future prospects of the Company.
+In making their assessment the Directors have taken into account the Company's status as an investment entity, its investment objectives, the principal risks it faces, its current position and the time period over which its assets are likely to be realised.